Top 5 reasons to ski or ride at Lake Tahoe

 It’s easy to get distracted by the views while skiing here.
 Whether you’re gazing at majestic Lake Tahoe or the surrounding peaks of the Sierra Nevada, you’ll find a myriad of photo opportunities at all the ski resorts.

 3. Great values

-Skiing and snowboarding shouldn’t break the bank.
-A little planning can save you on lift tickets – up to 25% in some cases.
+Skiing and snowboarding aren’t cheap.
+But a little advance planning can save you on lift tickets – up to 25% in some cases.
 From Sierra’s 3-Pak to Kirkwood‘s and Heavenly’s Epic Card, there are numerous ways to save.

 4. Apres fun after the lifts close

 Tahoe’s après ski isn’t something to be trifled with.
-Heavenly ups the ante with its daily après party, Unbuckle at Tamarack Lodge, complete with all the necessary elements for fun – DJs, half-price drinks and food specials, and the Heavenly Angel dancers.
+Heavenly ups the ante with half-price drinks and food specials.
 At Sierra, the Sierra Pub offers happy hour food + drink specials and live music, including performances by the resort’s General Manager, John Rice & Family.
 If you’re at Kirkwood, be sure to head to the historic Kirkwood Inn & Saloon for happy hour specials in a genuine log cabin built in 1864.

 When the lifts close, the fun continues for the younger set.
 Think ice-skating at the Heavenly Village, or tubing and snow play at Sierra’s Blizzard Mountain.
 At the lake, more options abound, including boat cruises, movies, and museums.
 Fact: there are plenty of ways to keep kids and kids-at-heart entertained.

-Photo credits: Jenn Gleckman, Sierra-at-Tahoe, Kyle McCoy/Ski Lake Tahoe, Lauren Lindley/Ski Lake Tahoe
+Photo credits: Sierra-at-Tahoe, Kyle McCoy/Ski Lake Tahoe, Lauren Lindley/Ski Lake Tahoe